VirtoCommerce/vc-platform/docs/user-guide/marketing/dynamic-content.md

 ![](../../assets/images/docs/image2015-6-4_10-21-40.png)
 **Name** and **Description** fields are self explanatory.
 The main suggestion is to use meaningful name to easily find the Content Publishing in the future.
 The good example of name is "15% Christmas discount for TVs", the bad is "Content Publishing 17". **Priority** property sets the priority of the Content Publishing.
 If more than one Dynamic Content configured to be displayed in the Content Place at some conditions, the Dynamic Content configured in the Content Publishing with higher priority will be displayed.
 **Is Active** property sets activity of the Content Publishing.
 If checkbox not checked the Dynamic Content set in the Content Publishing won't be available in the front-end. **Available from** and **Available to** sets the dates range when the Content should be available.
 These properties are useful to set banners for promotions that are limited by dates (e.g. banner for promotion that is active until Christmas should be available only up to 25 of December.
 If the Content should be displayed always, just leave those fields blank.
-*В Next set Content Placeholder(s) where the Dynamic Content should be displayed.
+* Next set Content Placeholder(s) where the Dynamic Content should be displayed.
 Click Placeholders to add/edit placeholders for the content publishing
 ![](../../assets/images/docs/image2015-6-4_10-24-35.png)
 * Choose placeholders in the opened blade.